davidinfosec/remote-json-CLI/README.md

 ## How to Use

 1. Clone the repository to your local machine.
-2. Update the FTP server credentials and JSON file path in the script (`remotejson.py`) to match your setup.
+2. Update the FTP server credentials and JSON file path in the `creds.yaml` file to match your setup.
 3. Run the script using Python: `python remotejson.py`.
 4. Follow the on-screen instructions to add, remove, or list tools within the JSON file.